Welcome to the Department of Journalism and Communication

 Journalism at Lehigh dates back to the time of the penny press.
 Our student newspaper, The Brown and White, has been published since 1894.
 We have awarded undergraduate degrees in journalism since 1927.
 We also offer a major in Science and Environmental Writing and a minor in mass communication.

-Our students have consistently found work in the top ranks of journalism, such as The New York Times, The Wall Street Journal, Time, the Associated Press, MSNBC, ABC News, CNN and other media outlets.
+Our students have consistently found work in the top ranks of journalism, such as The New York Times, The Washington Post, The Wall Street Journal, Time, the Associated Press, the Rodale Press, MSNBC, ABC News, CNN and other media outlets.
+Students also find work in newer media, such as Buzzfeed and Huffington Post.

 Students also succeed because our professors are award-winning teachers and superb scholars and professionals, with expertise in global communication, social media, media law, visual communication, science journalism and more.
 Their books, research articles and essays shed light on the most pressing issues facing journalism today.